tayganr/lakehouse/modules/module01c.md

 <div align="right"><a href="#module-01c---dimension-table-incremental-load-scd-type-2">↥ back to top</a></div>

 ## 22. Data flow (Sink - sinkCustomer)

+[Sink](https://docs.microsoft.com/azure/data-factory/data-flow-sink) writes the net result of our transformation into a destination data store.
+In this step, we will write the results from the incoming stream `unionResults` to the destination Delta Lake table.

 1. Click the **[+]** icon to the right of `unionResults`, under **Destination** select **Sink**